Mayurji/mayurji.github.io/_posts/2020-12-05-iterators_generators.md

 <p>Figure 2: Iterators</p>
 </center>

-In the above image, once the iteration starts, the for loop iterates over all the elements one by one, processes it and then store the elements in list inside the *for loop* as shown in green circle.
-The processed element are made accessible after all the elements are iterated over, the unpause here refers to accessing or a call to the *__next__* function of the list.
+In the above image, once the iteration starts, the for loop iterates over all the elements one by one processes it, and then stores the elements in the list inside the *for loop* as shown in the green circle.
+The processed element is made accessible after all the elements are iterated over, the unpause here refers to accessing or a call to the *__next__* function of the list.

 *List iterator based fibonacci series*